 Answer: Yes.
 The individual mandate applies to all individuals starting Jan 1st 2014 whether they are part of a group or not.
-It will be administered at tax time…but penalties have been delayed until Dec.
-31, 2015.
-The group (employer) mandate applies to large employers (50 or more units) and a ruling regarding it has been delayed until Jan.
-2015 (One year’s delay).
+It will be administered at tax time…but penalties are no longer being enforced.
+The group (employer) mandate applies to large employers (50 or more units).
 This mandate applies to those groups that have 50 or more W-2’s.
 Part-time employees do count towards that 50 based on a formula.
 That formula helps you determine if you have to meet the employer mandate or not.
 The mandate simply says if you are eligible as an employer, you must furnish health insurance for your group and that coverage must meet certain standards in affordability and coverage.
 No groups are affected this year, meaning groups like yours won’t have to make any immediate changes.

 Mark J. Mazur, the assistant secretary for tax policy at the U.S. Treasury Department, made the announcement regarding the delay via the Treasury Notes blog late in the day on July 2, 2013.
 Mazur said the mandate’s delay is intended to “provide time to adapt health coverage and reporting systems while employers are moving toward making health coverage affordable and accessible for their employees.”
 The postponement of the employer “shared responsibility” mandate—sometimes referred to as “pay or play”—is linked to a delay (announced at the same time) until 2015 in implementing two PPACA penalty-related information-reporting provisions: Section 6055, which requires reporting by insurers, self-insuring employers and other parties that provide health coverage; and Section 6056, which requires reporting by certain employers concerning the health coverage they offer to their full-time employees.